-- whether or not there is a serious issue to be tried: - if damages will be an adequate remedy for the plaintiff or, indeed, for the defendant if the injunction should not have been granted; - · where the balance of convenience lies; and - any other special factors that may arise.
+- whether or not there is a serious issue to be tried; - if damages will be an adequate remedy for the plaintiff or, indeed, for the defendant if the injunction should not have been granted; - · where the balance of convenience lies; and - any other special factors that may arise.

-The court will generally require the plaintiff to provide certain undertakings, for example to commence proceedings within a specified timeframe and/or to pay damages for any loss suffered in the event that the plaintiff does not succeed at trial.
+The court will generally require the plaintiff to provide certain undertakings, for example to commence proceedings within a specified timeframe and/or to pay damages for any loss suffered if the plaintiff does not succeed at trial.

-Types of Injunction
+Types of Injunctions